rollerworks-graveyard/RollerworksMailBundle/README.md

 ﻿[RollerworksMailBundle](http://projects.rollerscapes.net/RollerFramework/)
 ==================================================

-This bundle provides the RollerworksMailBundle, providing Templating and AttachementDecorating for SwiftMailer
+This bundle provides the RollerworksMailBundle, providing Templating and AttachmentDecorating for SwiftMailer

 ### Template